Review of TradeZero US

 ZeroFree

-The same order ticket system appears on ZeroFree, and this means there are discrete buttons for short trading.
-This time, the ticket appears at the top in a horizontal format.
+The same order ticket is on ZeroFree, which means there are separate short-selling buttons.
+Here, the ticket is at the top in a horizontal layout.

-The watchlist on Free has a symbol field at the top to quickly add a security to the list.
-A red x can be used to delete an entry.
-Other windows, including the Level II box, the chart window, and the short locate tool have similar setups.
+The watchlist on Free has a ticker field above it to add symbols quickly.
+A red x removes items.
+Other windows, like Level II, charting, and the short locate box, have similar setups.

 ZeroMobile

-Other features on ZeroMobile include charting with OHLC numbers, news articles, earnings histories, a watchlist, current position data, and more.
+Other functions on ZeroMobile include charting with OHLC data, news feeds, past earnings, a watchlist, your open positions, and more.

 Other Software